khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Troubleshooting-Lack-of-Color-in-Vi.md

 Possible Solutions

++ Perhaps your terminal doesn't support colors.
+Consult the documentation for your terminal.

++ Perhaps you don't have $CLICOLOR set correctly.
+Do

+    $ echo $CLICOLOR

+and see what it's set to.
+CLICOLOR=1 should enable colors.

 + Perhaps your version of vi doesn't support colors.
 Consult the documentation for your version of vi.

 + Perhaps you don't have the $TERM environment variable set correctly.
 Do